Skip to content

 2. For local registries: re-reads directory

-Search available packs across all configured registries.
+Search available packs across all configured registries and sidebutton.com.

 bash